Canleskis/particular/particular/README.md

 [![Crates.io](https://img.shields.io/crates/v/particular)](https://crates.io/crates/particular)
 [![Docs](https://docs.rs/particular/badge.svg)](https://docs.rs/particular)

-Particular is a crate providing a simple way to compute N-body interaction of particles in Rust.
+Particular is a crate that provides a simple way to compute N-body interactions of particles in Rust.

 Please note that this branch is for development purposes and may not represent the latest stable